 We get into this salvation mentality.
-We think we just have to get people saved, and then once we do that, we think we’re done.
+We get saved, and then we think we’re done.
 I truly don’t believe that’s where it ends.
 I truly believe that salvation is just the beginning.
 It’s the beginning of a life of discipleship.
-It’s living out an understanding of what the Gospel means.
+It’s the beginning of living the Good News.

-That’s a little mind-boggling to me!
+I’ve heard people say that Jesus didn’t speak the Gospel.
+They say He couldn’t have.
+They say the Gospel came after He died.
+That’s a little mind-boggling to me.
 I mean, Jesus is the Gospel!
-Jesus is the good news!
-Whatever Jesus did was the good news.
-He was IT!
-Of course He preached the Gospel, because He did the Gospel!
-But people don’t think like that.
+Jesus is the Good News!
+He was It!
+Of course He preached the Gospel, because He was the Gospel!
+He did the Gospel!

-That just shows me where we’re at.
-We’re stuck in this salvation mentality.
+When I hear people say that Jesus didn’t speak the Gospel, it says to me that we’re stuck in a salvation mentality.
 We focus everything on Jesus’ death.
-We think we’re done being Christians when we acknowledge His death for our sins.
-But what about His life?
-How can we ignore that, when the Bible contains a detailed account of all the things He did and all the things He said, and all the instructions He gave to everyone who wanted to be His disciple?
+We think we’ve completed our lives as Christians as soon as we acknowledge His death for our sins.
+But that’s just where we start.
+What about Jesus’ life?
+How can we ignore that, when the Bible contains a detailed account of it?
+It tells us what He did and said, and it contains the instructions He gave to everyone who wanted to be His disciples.

 Sometimes I ask myself why I live the way I live, and that nails what I’m saying here.
 Why do I live the way I live?
 I don’t ask myself why I am the way I am.
 I know the answer to that.
 I’m saved.
 I’m justified by Christ.
+That’s who I am.
 But I don’t assume that means I’m good.
 I’m not necessarily good.
 I’m not necessarily right.
 I’m not necessarily on the right path.
-I examine the way I live, because I want to be His disciple.
+I examine the way I live, because I want to be a disciple of Jesus.